 Abstract:

-Anthocyanin, a kind of natural water-soluble pigment, determines fruit quality traits such as appearance and nutrition.
-Anthocyanin is synthesized by a series of enzymes located on the endoplasmic reticulum and subsequently transported to vacuole for storage.
-A considerable amount of information has been gathered on anthocyanin biosynthetic pathway and transcriptional regulation over the past decades.
-The key structural and regulatory genes participating in the pathway have been characterized in a variety of fruit species.
-However, the molecular mechanisms underlying transmembrane transport of anthocyanin after synthesis remain unclear.
-Here, we review current progress for anthocyanin transport, discuss three main transport models involving glutathione S-transferase, membrane transporters and vesicle trafficking.
-Despite the numerous proposed hypotheses, questions about the dynamic transport and aggregation of anthocyanin into vacuole still persist.
-Understanding the molecular mechanisms and regulatory networks of anthocyanin transport will not only contribute to expand our knowledge of anthocyanin metabolic pathway, but also provide the theoretical basis and molecular tools highly useful for improvement of fruit quality traits in breeding programs.
+Anthocyanin, a natural water-soluble pigment, influences various fruit quality traits, including visual appearance and nutritional value.
+The biosynthesis of anthocyanin occurs through a series of enzymatic reactions in the endoplasmic reticulum, followed by transport to the vacuole for storage.
+Considerable research has elucidated the biosynthesis pathway and transcriptional regulation of anthocyanin over the past several decades.
+Moreover, key structural and regulatory genes participating in the pathway have been characterized in a variety of fruit species.
+However, the molecular mechanisms underlying the transmembrane transport of anthocyanin after synthesis remain unclear.
+Here, we review current progress on anthocyanin transport and discuss the three main transport models: glutathione S-transferase, membrane transporters, and vesicle trafficking.
+Despite numerous hypotheses, various questions concerning the dynamic transport and aggregation of anthocyanin in the vacuole remain to be answered.
+Understanding the molecular mechanisms and regulatory networks of anthocyanin transport will not only expand our knowledge regarding the anthocyanin metabolic pathway, but also provide a theoretical basis and molecular tools for improving fruit quality traits in breeding programs.